 Lastly, stay away from any passive language.
 Tell the employer what you will do and what you did in the past, not what you could do.
 “You threw the ball,” not “The ball was thrown by you.”
 You want your statements to be bold and authoritative as it reflects better on you as a “go-getter.”

 Using Uber Eats on your resume always boils down to practicality.
 Does it have anything to do with what you are applying for?
-Is it reasonable for the employer to know about?
-IF you can find a use for it, feel free to do so and leave the rest behind.
+Is it reasonable for the employer to know about it?
+If you can find a use for it, feel free to do so and leave the rest behind.